Q: What's the purpose of St'ArtUp317?

 Q: Where are the properties located?

 A: Our focus for Season 2, is a 2.5 mile radius from the Monument Circle.
-A general map of the proposed locations is at the bottom of this page.
+The long-term goal is to grow this area to include other parts of the city.

 Q: What kinds of vendors should apply for this program?